 Chowing Down at the New Restaurants

 Our last stop was dinner at Big City Chicken.
 It’s a fried chicken joint operated by the local Lettuce Entertain You Enterprises, whose restaurants are ubiquitous around Chicago.
-We were all rather famished by this point, since it was nearing 8 o’clock.
-The food is made to order, which meant a bit of a wait for what’s usually “fast food.”
 The fact that we devoured the chicken in a matter of moments gives a strong indication that it wound up being worth the wait.
-That being said, Sonny had to finish off the gigantic amount of fries they sent us.

 At that point, Amanda had to (literally) run to a private tour on a boat docked at the pier, so the rest of us packed up and wandered back into the city.
 We chatted about the experience we’d shared before dispersing to our bikes and busses.